Statistical Test for Diffusion-Based Anomaly Localization via Selective Inference: Experiments

 \subsection{Numerical experiments}

 \paragraph{Experimental setup} Experiments on the type I error rate and power were conducted with two types of covariance matrices: independent $\Sigma = I_n \in \mathbb{R}^{n \times n}$ and correlation $\Sigma = (0.5^{|i - j|})_{ij} \in \mathbb{R}^{n \times n}$.
 In the type I error rate experiments, we used only normal images.
 The synthetic dataset for normal images is generated to follow $\bm{X} \sim \mathcal{N}(\bm{0}, \Sigma)$.
-We made 1,000 normal images for $n \in \left\{ 64 , 256, 1024, 4096\right\}$.
+We generated 1,000 normal images for $n \in \left\{ 64 , 256, 1024, 4096\right\}$.
 In the power experiments, we used only abnormal images.
 We generated 1,000 abnormal images $\bm{X} \sim \mathcal{N}(\bm{\mu}, \Sigma)$.
 The mean vector $\bm{\mu}$ is defined as $\mu_i = \Delta$ for all $i \in \mathcal{S}$, and $\mu_i = 0$ for all $i \in [n] \backslash \mathcal{S}$, where $\mathcal{S} \subset [n]$ is the anomalous region with its position randomly chosen.
 The image size of the abnormal images was set to 4096, with signals $\Delta \in \left\{ 1, 2, 3, 4 \right\}$.
-In all experiments, we made the synthetic dataset for 1,000 reference images to follow $\bm{X}^{\mathrm{ref}} \sim \mathcal{N}(\bm{0}, \Sigma)$.
+In all experiments, we generated the synthetic dataset for 1,000 reference images to follow $\bm{X}^{\mathrm{ref}} \sim \mathcal{N}(\bm{0}, \Sigma)$.
 The threshold was set to $\lambda = 0.8$, and the kernel size of the averaging filter was set to $3$.
 All experiments were conducted under the significance level $\alpha = 0.05$.
 The diffusion models were trained on the normal images from the synthetic dataset.
-The diffusion models were trained with $T = 1000$ and the initial time step of the reverse process was set to $T^{\prime} = 460$, and the reconstruction was conducted $5$ step samplings (see Appendix~\ref{sec:reverse_process} for details).
+The diffusion models were trained with $T = 1000$ and the initial time step of the reverse process was set to $T^{\prime} = 460$, and the reconstruction was performed using $5$-step sampling (see Appendix~\ref{sec:reverse_process} for details).
 The noise schedule $\beta_1, \beta_2, \dots, \beta_T$ was set to linear.
-In all experiment, we generated normal-looking images through probabilistic sampling, $\eta$ was set to $1$.
-In addition, we conducted robustness experiments against non-Gaussian noise.
-The details of the robustness experiments are described in Appendix~\ref{app:robust_experiments}. \paragraph{Results} Figure~\ref{fig:typeIerrorrate} shows the comparison results of type I error rates.
+In all experiments, we generated normal-looking images through probabilistic sampling, with $\eta$ set to $1$. \paragraph{Results} Figure~\ref{fig:typeIerrorrate} shows the comparison results of type I error rates.
 The proposed methods \texttt{proposed} and \texttt{w/o-pp} can control the type I error rate at the significance level $\alpha$, and \texttt{bonferroni} can control the type I error rate below the significance level $\alpha$.
 In contrast, \texttt{naive} and \texttt{permutation} cannot control the type I error rate.
 Figure~\ref{fig:power} shows the comparison results of powers.
 Since \texttt{naive} and \texttt{permutation} cannot control the type I error rate, their powers are not considered.
 Among the methods that can control the type I error rate, the \texttt{proposed} has the highest power.
 The ablation study \texttt{w/o-pp} is over-conditioned and \texttt{bonferroni} is conservative because there are many hypotheses, so they have low power.